 Those randomized to the CCT arm and their households will be provided a monthly cash transfer conditional on school attendance for 3 years or until the expected completion of high school (grade 12).
 NOTE: girls who are in the 11th grade at enrollment will be in the study only 2 years, regardless of school completion.
-To examine the effect of the CCTs, young women will be interviewed at baseline (prior to randomization) and then every 12 months until the end of the intervention and will be tested for HIV and HSV-2 infection at baseline (prior to randomization) and then every 12 months until the end of the intervention or until the first confirmed positive test.
+To examine the effect of the CCTs, young women will be interviewed at baseline (prior to randomization) and then every 12 months until the end of the intervention and will be tested for HIV and HSV-2 infection at baseline (prior to randomization) and then first confirmed positive test.
 Additionally, all young women whose anniversary date of enrollment is prior to October 1 will have a Graduation Visit near the time of school completion, at which she will be tested for HIV and HSV-2.

 The head of household for each young woman will also be interviewed at baseline and then every 12 months until the end of the intervention (2-3 years post-baseline or completion of high school) to assess socioeconomic status (SES) and attitude to school attendance amongst other factors.

-Finally, we will conduct case studies with young women and their households enrolled in the study and focus group discussions (FGD) with young women, teachers, and young men in the study villages to understand the context of the intervention and to document the process of program implementation and change.
+We will conduct case studies with young women and their households enrolled in the study and focus group discussions (FGD) with young women, teachers, and young men in the study villages to understand the context of the intervention and to document the process of program implementation and change.